marcorossi80/SolarSystemVisualizer/gh-pages/README.md

 To see the satellites:
 1. Click on a planet to select it
 2. Use the zoom controls to zoom in on the planet
-3. Look for small white-outlined dots orbiting the planet
+3. Look for small white-outlined dots with name labels orbiting the planet
+4. Satellite names appear directly next to them when zoomed in or when the planet is selected
-4. Hover over a satellite to see its name and details
+5. You can also hover over a satellite to see additional details

 ## Technical Details